Suhani1102/react-simple-todo-app/README.md

 What does useRef return & what value it takes?<br/>
 It takes default value you wanna initialize it to, it returns value which allows us to work with that ref later.

-If you just eant to read a value refs are probably better than state.
+If you just want to read a value refs are probably better than state.